NugBug/job-wishlist/README.md

 Project must be built before running, see below.

-Runs the current build of the project.
+Serves up and runs the current build of the project.

 ### `npm test`